apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### March 26th, 2022: Apache Jackrabbit FileVault Package Maven Plugin 1.3.0 released
+Jackrabbit FileVault Package Maven Plugin 1.3.0 is current stable release of the package Maven Plugin.
+See the [downloads](downloads.html#vltplg) page for more details.

 #### March 16th, 2022: Apache Jackrabbit Oak 1.6.23 released
 Jackrabbit Oak 1.6.23 is a patch release that contains fixes and improvements over the previous 1.6.x release.
 See the